gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

 1. Attenuation

-   - Attenuation is the loss of signal strength over the length of a cable.
+   - **Attenuation is the loss of signal strength over the length of a cable**.

    - It occurs in both wired and wireless connections but is emphasized here for wired connections.